CogentRoleplayCommunity/FogentRoleplay/src/Adventures/LostTunnelsOfTundelver/LostTunnelsOfTundelver.md

 #### Treasure

 In the western half of the building, the corpse of an unfortunate adventurer is ensnared in spider silk.
 The body, a shriveled male dhampir, is sucked dry and decomposed but still clad in studded leather armor with a shortsword in its scabbard.
-A thorough search also reveals a potion of healing in a belt pouch, along with 23 gp and 35 sp.
+A thorough search also reveals a potion of healing in a belt pouch, along with 26 bc and 50 cc.

 Skill & Destiny Points